mshabana70/WebDev_BootCamp/ProjectsForLearning/JavaScript/notes/JavaScript.md

 ### String:

 Strings are a data type is defined by the double quotes ("").
 Any text that is within those double quotes will be stored as a <strong>string</strong> data type by your text editor and web browser.
+It is called a string because it is a "string" of characters.

+### Numbers:

+Numbers are integers that are stored as a number data type.

+### Boolean:

+Boolean is a binary data type that represents two values, true or false, 0 or 1, yes or no.

+### Typeof:

+Using the <code>typeof()</code> command returns the data type of whatever parameter is entered.
+This useful in debugging and testing your code.